georgelza/split-sources-in-streaming-world/devlab/creFlinkFlows/README.md

 # Data Flows

-1. creCat create the 2 cataloges, c_hive and c_paimon
+1. creCat create the 2 cataloges and their containing databases

+- c_hive and DB: db01
+- c_paimon and DB: dev

 2. creCdc.sql create the source CDC links pointing to MySqlDB and/or PostgreSQLDB

+- c_hive.db01.t_f_msqlcdc_salespayments
+- c_hive.db01.t_f_pgcdc_salespayments

 ## Primary data flow:

+We can now build our streaming pipeline.

 - creFlink.sql